 Quality control: the main objective of quality control is to identify and determine whether there are any defects in the product after the development stage.

-The organization should make sure that the products produced are prefect and meet the quality standards before releasing it into the market for sales.
+The organization should make sure that the products produced are perfect and meet quality standards before releasing them into the market for sale.

 It is very important for professionals to know the relationship between quality control and quality assurance.